TCJulian/Data-Analyst-Nanodegree/Python-Technical-Interview-Project/practice_interview.md

 Beyond my career goals, I want to be familiar with all of the unique people and divisions here at 8 Rivers.
 One of the reasons I was very interested in applying for this job was that the organization consisted of very knowledgeable and experienced team members from all types of backgrounds.
 Everyone seems to have extensive knowledge in their respective fields, and they seem like great people to work and grow with.

-A longer, 5 year goal would be to complete to lead a section of a client project from start to finish.
+A longer, 5 year goal would be to play a leadership role in a client project and to participate in the project from start to finish.
 8 Rivers has worked on some incredibly high-profile projects, such as the creation of the Allem Cycle for cleaner power plants and Thor Launch Systems for reducing the cost on interplanetary deliveries.
-I hope to be a major role in one of these projects as I grow in my capabilities as a data scientist.
+I hope to be a much more crucial role in future projects of this scale as I grow in my capabilities as a data scientist.